 Suggested Tours in Germany

 Switzerland has long caught the fancy of people in India and it is one of the top destinations in Europe to visit.
-Unfortunately, it is also one of the few Western European countries I have not been to due to it being too expensive.
+It is definitely a must add to your European tour itinerary.
 Check out a sample Switzerland itinerary written by a friend and the map of Switzerland itinerary here.

 - Zurich: Let us start with the city that is a global center for banking and finance.